jaz770/cryptonite_tp-2_jasmine/Cryptography.md

         plain_text += encrypted_char
     return plain_text
 ```
-I removed the [::-1] in enumerate since that would decrpyt the cipher, reversed, which would give the wrong answer text.
+I removed the [::-1] in enumerate since that would decrpyt the cipher reversed, which would give the wrong plain text.
-After I'd gotten the decoded plain text, I revered it and printed it.
+After I'd gotten the decoded plain text, I reversed it and printed it.
 ```
 rev_text = (dynamic_xor_decrypt(semiciph, "trudeau"))
 print(rev_text[::-1])